 Label

-For the purposes of this document, an adhesive backed media capable of being marked with information in machine-readable and/or human-readable form.
+For the purposes of this document, the term label refers to an adhesive backed media capable of being marked with information in machine-readable and/or human-readable form.
 Both labels and direct marking methods are referred to in this standard under the term “label”.

 Manufacturer

-Actual producer or fabricator of an item; not necessarily the supplier in a transaction.
+The producer or fabricator of an item; not necessarily the supplier in a transaction.

 Non-Intrusive or Additive Marking

 A method of forming markings by adding material to a surface.
-Non-intrusive marking methods include ink jet, laser bonding, liquid metal jet, silk screen, stencil and thin film deposition.
+Non-intrusive marking methods include ink jet, laser bonding, liquid metal jet, silk screen, stencil, and thin film deposition.

 Product